Pecan Chicken Noodle Soup

 Notes:

-With canned chicken weight of meal is 9 ounces.
+With canned chicken, the weight of the meal is 9 ounces.
 Find 3-ounce cans of chicken in 3 packs by Swanson.

-The pecans can be left out for a lighter tasting soup.
-It will have a gentle lemon-chicken flavor, quite nice to soothe tummies.
+The pecans can be left out for a lighter-tasting soup.
+It will have a gentle lemon-chicken flavor, which is quite nice to soothe tummies.
 The pecans tend to thicken the soup as well – you will notice your broth disappearing quickly after adding in.

 You can use baked ramen (which we did) or Chuka Soba noodles for the ramen.

-Based on items used the stats are:650 calories, 33 grams protein
+Based on items used, the stats are:650 calories, 33 grams of protein